cornelk/goscrape/README.md

   --proxy PROXY, -p PROXY
-                         HTTP proxy to use for scraping --user USER, -u USER   user[:password] to use for authentication --verbose, -v          verbose output
+                         HTTP proxy to use for scraping --user USER, -u USER   user[:password] to use for authentication --useragent USERAGENT, -a USERAGENT
+                         user agent to use for scraping --verbose, -v          verbose output
   --help, -h             display this help and exit
 ```